 Block T is open land

-This photo from 1955 shows the shops with the Avalon Theatre behind.
+This photo from 1955 shows the shops with the Avalon Theatre behind them.
 The row still stands today

 U-177, 178, 179 & 180 Tin Town Theatre

 The early history is not known, but it was known as Avalon Theatre in the 1950s.
 It’s also been a prayer mosque and a fishing equipment store.
-The Gauteng Opera company converted it back to a theatre and used it up to 2017 before current management took over in 2019.
-Prior to lockdown, the theatre hosted plays and musical recitals which will hopefully continue once rules are relaxed.
+The Gauteng Opera Company converted it back into a theatre and used it up to 2017 before current management took over in 2019.
+Prior to the lockdown, the theatre hosted plays and musical recitals which will hopefully continue once the rules are relaxed.
 More here

 V-138 Shops and ‘native eating house’ 1906 Chinese connection

 Designed by Robertson for owners Davidson & Morros presumably to take advantage of the potential customer base close to the mines.

 These were for owner A. Collings.
 This stand was on the very edge of the mining property.